 - This falafel mixture can become too salty very easily.
 I highly recommend adding it to taste and sparingly.

-- Pickled garlic is a new low FODMAP ingredient.
+- Pickled garlic is a relatively new low FODMAP ingredient.
 There are FODMAP notes in the body of the post; I have a recipe for low FODMAP pickled garlic here.

 - If you use the chickpea and edamame mixture, 3 falafel is a low FODMAP.